Blackboard Learn includes an email function for administrators to quickly email sets of users:

 - Select Submit to send the message.

 In the Blackboard Learn 9.1 Q2 2016 and Q4 2016 releases, Blackboard added a new feature to turn off DMARC handling with emails.
-Clients who host their own mail server and have control over their user's email addresses are not susceptible to DMARC-based rejections and can disable this feature.
+Clients who host their own mail servers and have control over their users' email addresses aren't susceptible to DMARC-based rejections and can disable this feature.

 - In the bb-config.properties file, modify bbconfig.email.use.dmarc.from.override to disable the DMARC handling.
 Change the setting to false.
 By changing the setting to false, do-not-reply@local will be removed from mail headers.

 - Update the configuration by running the PushConfigUpdates command.

 More on the bb-config.properties file

 Edit email configuration settings